awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-instance.md

 \[EC2\-VPC\] The primary IPv4 address\.
 You must specify a value from the IPv4 address range of the subnet\.
 Only one private IP address can be designated as primary\.
 You can't specify this option if you've specified the option to designate a private IP address as the primary IP address in a network interface specification\.
 You cannot specify this option if you're launching more than one instance in the request\.
 You cannot specify this option and the network interfaces option in the same request\.
 If you make an update to an instance that requires replacement, you must assign a new private IP address\.
 During a replacement, AWS CloudFormation creates a new instance but doesn't delete the old instance until the stack has successfully updated\.
-If the stack update fails, AWS CloudFormation uses the old instance in order to roll back the stack to the previous working state\.
+If the stack update fails, AWS CloudFormation uses the old instance to roll back the stack to the previous working state\.
 The old and new instances cannot have the same private IP address\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)